-Dynatrace offers three types of synthetic monitoring: single-URL browser monitors, browser clickpaths, and HTTP monitors.
+Dynatrace offers these types of synthetic monitors: single-URL browser monitors, browser clickpaths, and HTTP monitors.

 Single-URL browser monitors

-Browser clickpaths are simulated user visits that monitor your application’s business critical workflows.
-You can use the Dynatrace recorder to record an exact sequence of clicks and user input that you are interested in monitoring for availability and performance.
-Once you’ve captured the mouse clicks and additional user actions that you want your browser clickpath to include, you can set your browser clickpath to run automatically at regular intervals to test your site’s availability and functionality.
+Browser clickpaths are simulated user visits that monitor your application’s business-critical workflows.
+You can use the Dynatrace recorder to record an exact sequence of clicks and user input that you're interested in monitoring for availability and performance.
+Once you’ve captured the mouse clicks and additional user actions that you want your browser clickpath to include, you can set the browser clickpath to run automatically at regular intervals to test your site’s availability and performance.

-An HTTP monitor is a simple HTTP request.
-You can use it to check if your website or API endpoint is available.
-As with browser monitors, HTTP monitors run automatically at regular intervals.
-HTTP monitors are executed by an ActiveGate and require a special ActiveGate configuration.
-With this configuration, you can also use HTTP monitors to check the availability of your internal resources that are inaccessible from outside your network.
+HTTP monitors comprise simple HTTP requests.
+You can use them to monitor the availability of your API endpoints or perform simple HTTP checks for single resource availability.
+You can also set up performance thresholds for HTTP monitors.
+As with browser monitors, HTTP monitors run automatically at regular intervals from our global public or private locations.
+HTTP monitors executed by an ActiveGate from a private Synthetic location can be used to check the availability of your internal resources that are inaccessible from outside your network.

 The supported browser for the Dynatrace Synthetic Recorder is Google Chrome (latest version, backwards compatible).